Utah Courts

 Intent:

-To establish the responsibilities of the Guardian ad Litem Oversight Committee established in Rule 1-205.
+(1) the responsibilities of the Guardian ad Litem Oversight Committee (“Committee”);

-To establish the policy and procedures for the management of the guardian ad litem program.
+(2) the policies and procedures for the management of the guardian ad litem (“GAL”) program;

-To establish the policy and procedures for the selection of guardians ad litem.
+(3) the policies and procedures for the selection of GALs;

-To establish the policy and procedures for payment for guardian ad litem services.
+(4) the policies and procedures for payment for GAL services; and

-To establish the policy and procedures for complaints regarding guardians ad litem and volunteers.
+(5) the policies and procedures for complaints regarding GALs and volunteers.

 Applicability:

-This rule does not affect the authority of the Utah State Bar to discipline a guardian ad litem.
+This rule applies to the management of the GAL program.
+This rule does not affect the authority of the Utah State Bar to discipline a GAL.

 Statement of the Rule:

 (1) Guardian ad Litem Oversight Committee.
-The Committee shall:
+The Committee will:

-(1)(A) develop and monitor policies of the Office of Guardian ad Litem to:
+(1)(A) develop and monitor policies of the Office of Guardian ad Litem (“Office”) to:

 (1)(A)(i) ensure the independent and professional representation of a child-client and the child’s best interest; and

-(1)(B) recommend rules of administration and procedure to the Judicial Council and Supreme Court;
+(1)(B) recommend rules of administration and procedure to the Council and Supreme Court;

-(1)(C) select the Director of the Office of Guardian ad Litem in consultation with the State Court Administrator;
+(1)(C) select the Director of the Office (“Director”) in consultation with the Administrative Office;

 (1)(D) develop a performance plan for the Director;

-(1)(E) monitor the Office’s caseload and recommend to the Judicial Council adequate staffing of guardians ad litem and staff;
+(1)(E) monitor the Office’s caseload and recommend to the Council adequate staffing of GALs and staff;

 (1)(F) develop standards and procedures for hearing and deciding complaints and appeals of complaints; and